 What is property valuation?

-Property valuation refers to the assessment of a property's fair market value, taking into account factors like location, current demand, condition, and prevailing market trends.
-It offers a reliable estimate that helps in making informed decisions related to buying, selling, refinancing, or investing.
-This ensures fair pricing and financial transparency.
+Property valuation is the process of assessing a property’s fair market value by considering key factors such as its location, condition, demand, and prevailing market trends.
+It provides an accurate and reliable estimate that helps individuals and businesses make informed decisions regarding buying, selling, refinancing, or investing in property.
+This ensures fair pricing, transparency, and financial confidence in every transaction.

 Principles of property valuation